 Always shop around before deciding on an OBGYN and hospital to deliver at.
 Even if you have insurance, the amount you pay will vary.
 It’s OK to interview a few different doctors before you find the one that fits best for you and your budget.

 I’ve delivered 3 kids and have been cared for by 5 OBGYNs (we moved a lot).
 Each doctor was so different.
-Looking back I can see that the more expensive doctors weren’t necessarily the best.
+Looking back I can see that the more expensive doctors weren’t always the best.
 It truly came down to personality and experience.

 Skip Maternity Clothes

-Instead of spending a whole ton of money on clothing you will only wear for a few months, buy non-maternity clothes that can grow with you.
+Instead of spending a ton of money on clothing you will only wear for a few months, buy non-maternity clothes that can grow with you.

 For shirts buy stretchy or flowy shirts that will be able to cover a growing belly.
 For pants buy a few elastic waist extenders, or just wrap a ponytail holder around your pant button to give it more stretch (that’s what I did!)

 Buy Second Hand